-Certain new standards and interpretations have been issued that are mandatory for the annual periods beginning on or after 1 January 2024 or later, and which the Group has not early adopted.
+Certain new standards and interpretations have been issued that are mandatory for the annual periods beginning on or after 1 January 2025 or later, and which the Group has not early adopted.

-- Amendments to IFRS 16 Leases Lease Liabilities in Sale and Leasebacks (issued on 22 September 2022 and effective for annual periods beginning on or after 1 January 2024). - Classification of Liabilities as Current or Long-Term, Deferred Effective Date Amendments to IAS 1 (issued on 15 July 2020 and effective for annual periods beginning on or after 1 January 2024). - Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments Disclosures Supplier Financing Arrangements (issued 25 May 2023). - Amendments to IAS 21 Lack of Exchangeability (issued 15 August 2023). - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28 (issued on 11 September 2014 and effective for annual periods beginning on a date to be determined by the Board).
+- Amendments to IAS 21 Lack of Exchangeability (Issued on 15 August 2023 and effective for annual periods beginning on or after 1 January 2025). - Amendments to the Classification and Measurement of Financial Instruments Amendments to IFRS 9 and IFRS 7 (issued on 30 May 2024 and effective for annual periods beginning on or after 1 January 2026). - Contracts Referencing Nature-dependent Electricity Amendments to IFRS 9 and IFRS 7 (Issued on 18 December 2024 and effective from 1 January 2026). - IFRS 18 Presentation and Disclosure in Financial Statements (Issued on 9 April 2024 and effective for annual periods beginning on or after 1 January 2027). - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28 (issued on 11 September 2014 and effective for annual periods beginning on a date to be determined by the Board).
 IFRS.